-42059 IoT Components and Fabrication6cp; 3hpw, on campus.
+42059 Electronic Components and Fabrication6cp; 3hpw.
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 49227 Wireless Sensor Networks